Princess Louise Augusta of Denmark: Early life

 She was born at Hirschholm Palace in present-day Hørsholm municipality, Denmark.
-After the arrest of Struensee and Queen Caroline Matilda on 17 January 1772, and the subsequent execution of Struensee and the banishment and imprisonment of her mother, she was raised at the Danish court residing at Christiansborg Palace, Copenhagen along with her four-year-old brother, Crown Prince Frederick, under the supervision of Juliana Maria of Brunswick-Wolfenbüttel.
-Louise Augusta and her brother had a very close relationship their entire life, and it was on his request that she agreed to marry, despite the fact that she had no enthusiasm for the match.
+After the arrest of Struensee and Queen Caroline Matilda on 17 January 1772 and the subsequent execution of Struensee and the banishment and imprisonment of her mother, she was raised at the Danish court residing at Christiansborg Palace, Copenhagen along with her four-year-old brother, Crown Prince Frederick, under the supervision of Juliana Maria of Brunswick-Wolfenbüttel.
+Louise Augusta and her brother had a very close relationship their entire lives, and it was at his request that she agreed to marry, despite the fact that she had no enthusiasm for the match.
 She was her brother's closest friend, and he developed a strong resentment toward Queen Juliana Maria when she tried to separate them.

 Marriage

 In February 1779 the nation's foremost statesman, Chief Minister Andreas Peter Bernstorff, hatched an ingenious plan for the young princess.
-Since a son of hers could ascend the throne some day, it would be advantageous to arrange a marriage early, and to marry the "half-royal" back into the family, to the Hereditary Prince of Augustenborg.
+Since a son of hers could one day ascend the throne, it would be advantageous to arrange a marriage early, and to marry the "half-royal" back into the family, to the Hereditary Prince of Augustenborg.
 This plan not only had the positive effect of more closely connecting the Danish royal house's two lines, the ruling House of Oldenborg and the offshoot House of Augustenborg, thus discouraging the threat of a breakup of the kingdom, but also the prevention of her marriage into the Swedish royal house.

 Her future spouse was a prince with an exceptionally high concentration of recent Danish ancestors.
 He was closely related to all important families of the then high nobility of Denmark.
 The binding agreements were made a year later, and in spring 1785 the 20-year-old Duke Frederick Christian II came to Copenhagen.
 The engagement was announced then, and a year later, on 27 May 1786 the 14-year-old Louise Augusta was married at Christiansborg Palace.